-You’ve bought into inbound marketing and you’ve invested in Hubspot to deliver it and now you want the results it promised.
+You’ve bought into inbound marketing for your consultancy, you’ve invested in Hubspot or a similar system to deliver it, and now you want the results it promised.
 The chances are that you’re doing more activities, but those activities aren’t generating the results you’d hoped for.

-In this post I’m going to share some of the key lessons that I’ve learned from generating over £200 million in growth from the inbound strategies that I’ve implemented for over 100 small and medium sized businesses.
+This post will share some of the critical lessons that I’ve learned from generating over £200 million in growth from the inbound strategies that I’ve implemented for the consultancies and businesses I’ve worked with.

-When you want to follow an inbound marketing approach, you’ll have added lots more to your marketing and sales to do list.
+When you want to follow an inbound marketing approach for your consultancy, you’ll have added lots more to your marketing and sales to-do list.
 Blogging, social media, video, sales sequences, lead nurturing - the list goes on.

 Too much of the advice out there is focused on activities.
 That’s why you can find yourself getting busier and busier without a direct connection to results.